 Council Tax Appeals

-- you don't think that you are the liable person (either at all or over a given period of time)
+- don't think that you are liable (either at all or over a given period of time);

-- you disagree with the amount of discount given
+- disagree with the amount of discount; or,

-You need to be the person whose name is on the Council Tax bill, or 'an aggrieved person' (for example the administrator of an estate for someone who has died) to launch an appeal.
+You need to be the person whose name is on the Council Tax bill, or 'an aggrieved person' (for example, the administrator of an estate for someone who has died) to launch an appeal.
 If you are considering an appeal and want to discuss the issue, call 01842 756567

 The council has two months to let you know its decision, from the date they receive your appeal.
-If your appeal is rejected or if your council doesn't respond, you can make a second appeal, this time to the Valuation Tribunal Service
+If your appeal is rejected, or if your council doesn't respond, you can take the matter up with the independent Valuation Tribunal Service

 If you have been served a demand notice, you must still pay what is specified on the notice, even if you have lodged an appeal – unless your appeal is against a penalty notice.
 If your appeal is against a penalty notice, no amount is payable until after a decision has been made on the appeal.